rguske/rguske.github.io/post/deploying-tanzu-packages-using-tanzu-mission-control-catalog/index.md

 √ Successfully created context rguske-jarvis-lab, to manage your contexts run `tmc system context -h`
 ```

-Now, let's attach our first cluster to TMC/to our Cluster Group.
+Now, let's attach our first cluster to TMC/to our cluster group.
 For my purposes, I'm using a Tanzu Kubernetes cluster (TKC) which I've deployed in a declaritive way on vSphere (vSphere with Tanzu).
 If you are using a TKC as well, make sure you are logged in.

 ```code
 k vsphere login --insecure-skip-tls-verify --vsphere-username administrator@mark50.lab --server=mark50.jarvis.tanzu --tanzu-kubernetes-cluster-name mark50-tkc-1 --tanzu-kubernetes-cluster-namespace mark50-ns-1